 Admission to the Program

 A select number of students are invited to join the University Honors Program during the university admission process.
-Most students are admitted to the program at the same time that they are admitted to Miami University.
+Most students are admitted to the program at the same time that they are admitted to Miami University directly from high school.
 However, current and transfer students may apply to the program.